Mazda MX-5 review - Practicality, comfort and boot space

 It all adds up to a car that you could easily use every day, unless you need to carry large, bulky items on a regular basis.

-The Mazda MX-5 is compact at less than four metres long (3,915mm), just 1,735mm wide including the door mirrors and 1,225mm high (1,230mm with the 2.0-litre’s 17-inch wheels).
+The Mazda MX-5 is compact to say the least.
+It’s less than four metres long (3,915mm), just 1,735mm wide including the door mirrors and 1,225mm high (1,230mm with the 17-inch wheels fitted).
 The overhangs are shorter than before and the wheelbase is trimmed to 2,310mm, which requires inventive packaging within, yet also provides the squared-off stance of the MX-5.

 Leg room, head room and passenger space

 Now that the seats have been moved closer together, with two six-foot adults on board the driver will occasionally brush their passenger’s thigh inadvertently when changing gear.
 But otherwise, the MX-5 is very comfy inside for a small car.